MokeEire/yuyutsu/src/routes/posts/dubois-routes/+page.md

     </div>

 This is part of the [Du Bois Visualization Challenge](https://www.datavisualizationsociety.org/news/2024/2/2/advance-your-data-viz-skills-with-the-weekly-2024-du-bois-visualization-challenge) - an annual challenge which honours the social scientist and data visualization pioneer, W.E.B.
 Du Bois.
+The full details of this year's challenge can be found [on GitHub](https://github.com/ajstarks/dubois-data-portraits/blob/master/challenge/2024/README.md).
+I learned about W.E.B.
+Du Bois when these challenges started a few years ago and then I happened upon a book about his work in a museum in Washington D.C. - Visualizing Black America.
+This challenge was an excellent opportunity to practice my skills with Svelte and D3, while celebrating the work of a data visualization pioneer.

 # Process